WHAT IS A COLON CLEANSE

-Extraordinary food options that act as demulcents are raw oats, plantains and ground flaxseeds.
+Excellent food options that act as demulcents are raw oats, plantains and ground flaxseeds.
 Include some into your diet at breakfast, lunch or dinner.
-On the off chance that you need more support, herbs like marshmallow, slippery elm and licorice are fantastic for cooling an irritated digestive tract.
+On the off chance that you need more support, herbs like marshmallow, slippery elm and liquorice are fantastic for cooling an irritated digestive tract.
 Utilise 2 to 3 times a day.

-Seventy-five percent of your fecal bulk (e.G. Your poop) is bacteria, and if you suffer from gi issues, you definitely need to repopulate your colon and gut with good probiotic bacteria that have a symbiotic relationship with the body, resulting in the production of key vitamins and nutrients that keep you and your gut healthy.
+Seventy-five per cent of your faecal bulk (e.G. Your poop) is bacteria, and if you suffer from gi issues, you definitely need to repopulate your colon and gut with good probiotic bacteria that have a symbiotic relationship with the body, resulting in the production of critical vitamins and nutrients that keep you and your stomach healthy.

 Next, fiber plays a crucial role in a healthy gut.
-The standard american diet contains only 8-10 g of fiber, a far cry from our paleolithic ancestors who consumed 40-50 g per day.
+The standard American diet contains only 8-10 g of fibre, a far cry from our palaeolithic ancestors who consumed 40-50 g per day.
 Counting more "Cellular" carbohydrates will help you achieve this intake.
-Root vegetables, tubers, vegetables, leafy greens and modest amounts of fruit will dramatically increase your intake of fiber and support a healthy gut microflora.
+Root vegetables, tubers, vegetables, leafy greens and modest amounts of fruit will dramatically increase your intake of fibre and support a healthy gut microflora.